 All MoEngage logs are prefixed by the keyword "MoEngage".

-Refer to this Sample Project if you have any queries regarding implementation of any features of MoEngage iOS SDK.
+Refer to this Sample Project as a reference for implementation of any feature of MoEngage iOS SDK.

 - Make sure that the SDK initialization is done properly.
 Check if the App ID provided in the intialization method is correct.